Skip to main content

 1 Green eco pill

 You can also set the quantity value for green eco pills to a higher number than one.
-This won't spawn multiple ones but will make the one that does count for more.
+This won't spawn multiple ones but will make a single one count for more.
 This only works with eco pills and not the other eco types.

 1 Green eco pill that counts for 10